 We highly recommend taking a specific technical training course.
 We run specific training courses for Island Peak in Colorado and Scotland.
 It is a very important part of your training before leaving for Island Peak.
 Being able to abseil/ rappel using a figure of 8, using crampons, a jumar (ascender) and being comfortable in a harness and using ropes can make all the difference in feeling confident in your Island Peak ascent and descent.
 We also recommend crossing ladders with crampons in your training.

 Check out our winter courses in Scotland and get in touch for further information for our courses in Colorado.
 We can help you fully prepare for your climb on Island Peak.
-VERY IMPORTANT: You need to come proficient in crossing ladders, using a harness, figure of 8, using a Jumar device and abseiling.
+VERY IMPORTANT: You need to come proficient in using a harness, figure of 8, using a Jumar device and abseiling.
 This is one of the most important of our Top 10 Tips for Island Peak.

 4).
 Have the Right Clothing and Gear.